hisarciklilar/quants_dojo/README.md

 - In case of a user quitting before the end of survey, scores up until quit are still recorded in a list, adding 'zero' point to the questions not answered (those which would be listed post-quit).
 These scores are written into the spreadsheet through API connection.
 - Particular sections of the question screen are color-coded such as the question number, the words `True` and `False`, number of questions, and the current score.
 - User moves on to the next question by pressing enter, which clears the screen for the next question.
 Users also have the choice of quitting the quiz by typing `quit`.
 - User receives a value error if they type anything other than `True` or `False`.
+- Feedback is provided on the performance and the number of questions answered as the user progresses in the quiz.
+The score up to the point of progress is also calculated and printed to console after user's response to each question.
+- Correct and incorrect answers are indicated to the user through text and an emoji.
+- A quiz score is calculated and printed on console at the end of the quiz.
+If the user is revisiting the site, their latest previous score together with the date of attempt is also printed to the console and a comparison of scores is provided with an appropriate emoji.
+- At the very end, the user is given the option to go back to the quiz start.

+### API Connection

+- A spreadsheet saved in Google Drive is holding information on two worksheets: The `user_list` worksheet includes a list of registered user id's who are expected to take the quiz while `quiz_response` worksheet tracks the performance of users for each question and the data-time they attempt the quiz.
+Tracking scores for each question allows the owner to analyze which questions the users struggle with the most.

 ## Future Features

-- Creating a databank of questions for different topics and allow the users to choose in which topic they test their skills.
+- Creating a data bank of questions for different topics and allow the users to choose in which topic they test their skills.
-- For those who genueniely do not know their user id, add a user option to exit the quiz during validation.
+- For those who genuinely do not know their user id, add a user option to exit the quiz during validation.
 - Add a time stamp for completion of the quiz
 - Comparison with the latest previous score and giving feedback